 Buy the Book at Amazon • Buy the Book at Indiebound •

-I received this book for free from Brown Books for Young Readers in exchange for an honest review.
+I received this book for free from Random House in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 Check out these reviews!

 - “Life Drawing is truly a gorgeous novel.
 The writing is outstanding.
 Intense, emotionally wrought, and with an attention to detail that rivals Gus’ own, Ms. Black makes readers become part of the story. “ - That’s What She Read